 A total of 50 Donohue Family SkillPointe Scholarships in the amount of $2,000 each will be awarded by the Atlanta-based SkillPointe Foundation during 2022 and 2023.
 Scholarships are available to individuals of all backgrounds pursuing vocational training in industries such as construction, communications, energy, healthcare, manufacturing, public service, technology, and transportation.

 “American industry needs a larger and more inclusive skilled workforce to maintain competitiveness, and millions of Americans need new skills to realize available opportunities and achieve a better life,” said Alvin Townley, executive director of the SkillPointe Foundation.
 “We’re honored to help the U.S. Chamber of Commerce Foundation and the Donohue Family Foundation address these challenges by managing this special scholarship and helping individuals and industry alike realize their potential.”

-To apply for a Donohue Family SkillPointe Scholarship, please visit here.
-Deadlines for the 2022 scholarships are March 31 and Sept.
+You can apply here for a Donohue Family SkillPointe Scholarship.
+Deadlines for the scholarships are March 31 and Sept.
 30. You can learn more about this partnership and scholarship program at USChamberFoundation.org